Diane O'Leary: Art work

-O’Leary's involvement with the Tillamoock Bay proposal inspired her to create a collage series promoting the Bay's wildlife entitled The Living Waters of Tillamook Bay.
+O’Leary's involvement with the Tillamook Bay proposal inspired her to create a collage series promoting the Bay's wildlife entitled The Living Waters of Tillamook Bay.
 Congress accepted her proposal and her collage series became its own exhibit at the Oregon Coast Aquarium in 2005.
 The project was conducted in the ancient Japanese printing technique called Gyotaku.
 She learned Japanese during this time in order to communicate personally with Japanese Gyotaku artists.

 O’Leary's style borders on the abstract yet keeps to the proportionate makeup of her subjects, combining her scientific and artistic techniques.
 O'Leary periodically studied under famed Bacone College art instructor, Dick West, which was the extent of her formal art training.
 O’Leary studied under the guidance of professional artists while living in Santa Fe, New Mexico.
 These artists included Emil Bisttram, Eric Gibberd, and Linton Kistler, who she developed further painting skills and learned lithography from.
 O’Leary's interactions with Georgia O'Keeffe, influenced O’Leary's botanical pieces.
 Other's such as Helen Frankenthaler and Louise Nevelson influenced her art's modernist flair.
 O’Leary took these influences and combined them with her personal style, allowing her own cultural heritage to be presented.
 She is best known for her figure studies of Native American women, representing them in their historical context through her own non-traditional style.
 Her work advocates for the equality and dignity of the oppressed and misused, including Native Americans, women, and the environment.